armandas/embedded-rust-workshop/src/basic_imu_driver.md

 We'll start easy, by reading the fixed chip ID.
 The fact that the ID is fixed will allow us to say with confidence if our code is working or not.

-Since we don't like magic numbers, so let's define our register addresses.
+We don't like magic numbers, so let's define our register addresses.

 ```rust
 mod registers {